Canada proposes to settle indigenous lawsuit after discovery of children's remains

 The settlement comes as the government is scrambling to deal with a national outcry after the remains of 215 indigenous children were discovered at a former residential school in Kamloops, British Columbia.
-The government has been under pressure to stop legally opposing indigenous people's requests for compensationand acknowledgement in court following the discovery. read more
+The government has been under pressure to stop legally opposing indigenous people’s requests for compensation and acknowledgement in court following the discovery.

 Under the latest agreement, the government will provide C$10,000 ($8,259.00) to each survivor involved in the class action lawsuit and create a C$50 million indigenous-led nonprofit to support wellbeing and cultural learning.